Regional geophysical survey data

 Radiometric grids (80 m) of Western Australia (latest version)

 Pseudocolour images in JP2 format have been compiled for each grid.
 For the ternary radiometric image, potassium, thorium and uranium elements are displayed as red, green and blue.
+Refer to the relevant metadata sheet for further details.

 The recommended reference pattern for these grids is: